Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker.md

 ### 1. Copy the needed files

-Copy the following files to the directory you want to use for the application.
+Copy the following files [from the repository](https://github.com/Kovah/LinkAce) to the directory you want to use for the application.
 You don't need any other files to run LinkAce.

 * `docker-compose.production-simple.yml`
 * `.env.docker.production`